-For this reason, I’m excited to tell you about a new resource: HELP!
-Someone I Love Has Alzheimer’s, by Deborah Howard, RN, CHPN and Judy Howe, BA, MA.
-The following list of warning signs is from this new resource.
+In their wise resource, HELP!
+Someone I Love Has Alzheimer’s, Deborah Howard, RN, CHPN and Judy Howe, BA, MA provide the following list of warning signs as well as guidance as to how to walk this difficult journey together.

 Howard and Howe ask, “So when is the problem a result of normal aging and forgetfulness, and when is it time to see your doctor?”
 Following are 10 warning signs provided by the Alzheimer’s Association: